nafizjiwa/CSS-Combinators/README.md

 What they are ? and Examples.

 # CSS Combinators
-Combinators explain the relationship between the selectors they surround.<br>
+Combinators combine selectors and explain the relationship between the selectors they surround.<br>

 First, CSS Selectors are patterns used to select elements.<br>
     Example: <br>